RobLoach/jquery-once/README.md

     npm install

-Run the following command to run tests:
+Compile and run tests with the test command:

-    npm run-script test
+    npm test

-Build the project with:
+Build the project for release with:

     npm run-script release